 health, and test your urine.
 Often this is enough to help the doctor find the

 cause of the incontinence.
-You may need other tests if the incontinence is
+You may need other tests if the leaking is

 caused by more than one problem or if the cause is unclear.

-your treatment may include medicines, simple exercises, or both.
+affects your life.
+Your treatment may include medicines, simple exercises, or both.
 A few men need

 There are also some things you can do